cjdrake/pyeda/doc/source/sudoku.rst

    >>> a, b, c = map(exprvar, 'abc')

-I want to write a Boolean formula that guarantees that only one of them is True at any given moment.
+I want to write a Boolean formula that guarantees that only one of them is true at any given moment.

 ::